 Before the Sale: Expenses to Expect

 Here are the typical upfront expenses.
 Some are a matter of choice, yet may be important investments in making sure your house sells for the highest amount possible -- or sells at all.
-(Save those receipts!
-If you might owe capital gains tax, your prep costs will be important in reducing your "gains," as discussed below.)

 - Painting.
 A new paint job is one of most cost-effective ways of freshening your house up, inside and out.
 If you've recently painted, this is less important -- though if your color choices were bold or unique, you might want to tone them down with some crowd-pleasing neutrals.
 Your stager, if you hire one (see below) can help advise on the best colors.